 If you compare those prices to your monthly salary as a full-time, seasonal worker (40 hours per week), then a studio is quite affordable.

-You have to subtract ten percent income tax from that, so your disposable income is CAD 2731.68 per four weeks.
+You have to subtract ten percent income tax from that, so your disposable income is CAD 2,731.68 per four weeks.
 It may be that you and your employer agree on other deductions, such as dental and social funds.
-In that case, the amount you have left is obviously lower.
+In that case, the amount you will have left is obviously lower.

-Are planning to become a temporary worker in Banff?
-If so, you probably want to read the pros and cons of a working holiday in Banff.
+Planning to become a temporary worker in Banff?
+Read the pros and cons of a working holiday in Banff.

 Renting an Accommodation Together

-One advantage is that prices in Canmore for a one-bedroom apartment are slightly lower than in Banff (CAD 1452 versus CAD 1500).
-The downside is that you have to rely on public transportation to get to work.
-Or you have to have a car at your disposal.
+One advantage is that prices in for a one-bedroom apartment in Canmore are slightly lower than in Banff (CAD 1,452 versus CAD 1,500).
+The downside is that you will have to rely on public transport to get to work if you don’t have a car at your disposal.

 Ti’nu Affordable Housing